allwinrajan/Mail-Protocols/README.md

-# Mail Protocols
+### Mail Protocols 📧

+---

-**LDPA/LDPAS (Lightweight Directory Access Protocol / Lightweight Directory Access Protocol Secure)**
+#### **LDAP/LDAPS (Lightweight Directory Access Protocol / Lightweight Directory Access Protocol Secure)** 🔐

+- **Purpose:**
-- LDPA used for accessing and managing the directory services such as user info, organizational data and network resources
+  - **LDAP** is used for accessing and managing directory services, such as user information, organizational data, and network resources. 🗂️
-- LDPAS is secure version of LDPA its secure communication by SSL/TLS.
+  - **LDAPS** is the secure version of LDAP and ensures secure communication by using SSL/TLS encryption. 🔒

-How it Works:
+- **How It Works:**

-- Client sends request to LDPA server to query of modify the directory
+  - A client sends a request to the LDAP server to query or modify the directory. 📝
-- Server process the request and send response to client.
+  - The server processes the request and sends a response back to the client. 🔄

+---

-**POP3 (Post Office Protocol version 3)**
+#### **POP3 (Post Office Protocol version 3)** 📥

-How it Works:
+- **How It Works:**

-- POP3 allows the email client to retrieve the email from mail server, and download them to client device.
+  - POP3 allows the email client to retrieve emails from the mail server and download them to the client device. 📲💻

-Use Case:
+- **Use Case:**

-- When we want keep and manage email in local machine not a server.
+  - Ideal when we want to keep and manage emails on a local machine rather than on a server. 🏠💻

-Problem:
+- **Problem:**

-- Once downloaded, then they are not accessible for other devices
+  - Once downloaded, emails are not accessible from other devices. 📭❌

+---

-**IMAP (Internet Message Access Protocol) **
+#### **IMAP (Internet Message Access Protocol)** 🌐

-How it Works:
+- **How It Works:**

-- Keeps our emails on server, so it ensures we can access the email on multiple devices.
+  - IMAP keeps emails on the server, allowing access to the emails from multiple devices. 📱💻

-Use Case:
+- **Use Case:**

-- Use when we want to check and access email on phones, laptop...
+  - Use IMAP when you want to check and access emails across multiple devices, such as phones, laptops, etc. 📱💻

+- **Advantage:**
-Advantage: Emails available on server, so won’t lose our email when our local device crashed.
+  - Since emails are stored on the server, they won’t be lost if your local device crashes. 🛡️💾

+---

-**SMTP (Simple Mail Transfer Protocol) **
+#### **SMTP (Simple Mail Transfer Protocol)** 📤

-How it Works:
+- **How It Works:**

-- Its responsible for send email to receiver
+  - SMTP is responsible for sending emails to the recipient's mail server.
-- When we click send button on Gmail, SMTP send email to mail server and it will put email on receiver’s inbox Use case:
+  - When you click the "Send" button in Gmail, SMTP sends the email to the mail server, which then places the email in the recipient’s inbox. 📧➡️📨

-- When we click send button in Gmail SMTP will send the email to receiver.
+- **Use Case:**
+  - Whenever you send an email (like on Gmail), SMTP ensures that it is delivered to the recipient's inbox. 📬

+---